nageshchauhan/thinkofjava.io/docs/fundamentals/1_identifiers/identifiers.md

 const
 ```

-Usage of `goto` keyword created several problem in old language, hence Sun people banned this keyword in Java.
+Usage of `goto` keyword created several problems in old language, hence Sun people banned this keyword in Java.

 Use `final` instead of `const`.